ponkila/homestaking-infra/README.md

 Ethereum home-staking infrastructure powered by Nix

 ## About
 Transparency is crucial for spreading knowledge among Ethereum infrastructures, benefiting new home-stakers and maintainers to improve their existing setup.
 With Nix, the entire configuration of the real, working infrastructure can be seen at glance.
-This is extremely useful for those involved in the maintenance of these machines, as it provides a clear understanding of what's under the hood and makes it easy to see the setup as a whole.
+This is extremely useful for those involved in the maintenance of these machines, as it provides a clear understanding of what's under the hood.

-We are currently working on [HomeStakerOS](https://github.com/ponkila/HomestakerOS) and [Nixobolus](https://github.com/ponkila/nixobolus), which are designed to provide users with an easy way to configure, build and deploy this kind of infrastructure via WebUI.
+We are currently working on [HomestakerOS](https://github.com/ponkila/HomestakerOS) and [Nixobolus](https://github.com/ponkila/nixobolus), which are designed to provide users with an easy way to configure, build and deploy this kind of infrastructure via WebUI.

 ## Keypoints
 - Multiple NixOS configurations for running Ethereum nodes